SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/01-Components-Overview.md

 [video src="https://videos.softuni.org/hls/Javascript/javascript-ReactJS/EN/02.ReactJS-Components-Basic-Idea/React-Components-Basic-Idea-6-Class-Component-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-To create a class component we need a simple JavaScript class, that extends the `React.Component` class.
+To create a class component, we need a simple JavaScript class.

+It should extend the `React.Component` class.

-This way we can have access to all the methods in the `React.Component` class.
+This way, we can have access to all its methods.

-If we need we can have a constructor method, as well, but it is not required.
+Having a constructor method is not required unless we are working with an internal state.

 The only method that is **required** is the `render()` method.